karldreher/cfpages-prune/README.md

 `CF_API_KEY` - This **MUST** be a Global API key.
 This is not a limitation of this tool, but one of the Cloudflare API.
 (Pages projects **read** access currently requires this.)

-When using Github Actions (as is done in `.github/workflows/main.yml`), these three environment variables must be specified as [Secrets within the repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ### Options
 Other options which can manipulate usage can be described succinctly using `--help`: